slint-ui/slint/api/rs/slint/mcu.md

 // #[hal::entry]
 fn main() {
-    // init the allocator, and other devices stuff
+    // Initialize the heap allocator, peripheral devices and other things.
-    //...
+    // ...

-    // init a window (we'll need it later) let window = MinimalSoftwareWindow::new();
+    // Initialize a window (we'll need it later). let window = MinimalSoftwareWindow::new();
     slint::platform::set_platform(Box::new(MyPlatform {
         window: window.clone(),